-8 Things you can do in the Windows 10 Store
+10 things you can do in the Microsoft Store for Windows 10

-Windows 10 is evolving every day, and the Windows Store is too.
-Microsoft has turned the Store to a place to purchase all kinds of content, not only apps and games.
-Did you know that, using the Store , you can now also purchase music, movies and TV shows?
+Windows 10 is evolving every day, and the Microsoft Store is too.
+With it, you can now purchase games, apps, books, movies, Microsoft Edge extensions, and even devices such as gaming consoles or laptops.
 Did you know that your purchases are synchronized across all your Windows 10 devices, including your PC, smartphone, tablet and even your Xbox One console?
-Once you purchase something from the Microsoft Store (formerly known as the Windows Store), you can access it from all your Windows 10 devices, as long as you are using the same Microsoft account.
-To help you get going with the new Windows Store, here are the top 8 things that you can do with it:
+Once you purchase something from the Microsoft Store (formerly known as the Windows Store), you can access it from all your Windows 10 devices, as long as you are using the same Microsoft account on all of them.
+To help you get going with the new Microsoft Store, here are the top ten things that you can do with it:

-NOTE: The screenshots used in this article are from Windows 10 with Anniversary Update.
-Windows 10 Anniversary Update is available for free, for all Windows 10 users, as of August 2nd, 2016.
+NOTE: The screenshots used in this article are from Windows 10 with Spring Creators Update, which should become available for all Windows 10 users, for free, starting with April 2018.

-1. Search for apps, games, music and movies
+1. Search for apps, games, books, movies, TV shows, and hardware

-In order to access all the content offered by the Windows Store, you first need to start it by clicking or tapping on the Store tile from the Start Menu, or its shortcut from the apps list.
+In order to access all the content offered by the Microsoft Store, you have to first start it by clicking or tapping on the Microsoft Store tile from the Start Menu, or its shortcut from the apps list.

-The easiest way to find something in the Store is to use the Search box from the top right corner.
-Type a keyword and click or tap the search button or press the Enter key on your keyboard.
+The easiest way to find something in the Microsoft Store is to use the Search box from the top-right corner.
+Type a keyword, click or tap the search button or press the Enter key on your keyboard.

-In the search results you can check out many different types of content, like apps, games, music by artist, albums or tracks and even movies.
+In the search results you can see many different types of content, like apps, games, books, movies, TV shows, and even for hardware or accessories.

-The Search tool is a very powerful feature and it helps you find your favourite contents quickly and easily.
-Obviously, you can also browse the various lists that are shown in the Store, in each content category.
+The Search tool is a powerful feature and it helps you find content or hardware quickly and easily.
+Obviously, you can also browse the various lists that are shown in the Microsoft Store, in each content category.

-The Windows Store also lets you find content by browsing its catalog.
-Both on the Home screen and on the homescreens of the major categories (Apps, Games, Music, Movies & TV ), the Windows Store welcomes you with a series of large tiles with items that Microsoft recommends you, as well as with Top and Featured collections.
+The Microsoft Store also lets you find content by browsing its catalog.
+Both on the Home screen and the home screens of the major categories (Apps, Games, Devices, Movies & TV, Books, Edge Extensions), the Microsoft Store welcomes you with a series of large tiles with items that Microsoft recommends, as well as with Top and Featured collections.
 Here’s a sample of how that looks for the Apps :

-If you scroll down to the bottom of the Apps, the Games, the Music or the Movies & TV sections, you will find different subcategories, which you can check to find something that meets your preferences.
+If you scroll down to the bottom of the Apps, Games, Books or Movies & TV sections, you can also choose to browse different subcategories, to find something that meets your requirements.

-When browsing for Apps or Games, you also have additional sorting options: for example, you can check the top free and paid content, or check the highest rated applications or the ones that are new additions to the Store , but are rising in popularity.
+When browsing for Apps or Games, you also have additional sorting options: for example, you can check the top free and paid content, check the highest rated applications or the ones that are new additions to the Microsoft Store but are rising in popularity.

-Some content categories from the Windows Store also offers some ready-made Collections.
+Some content categories from the Microsoft Store also include some ready-made Collections.
 For instance, the Movies & TV section offers a Featured collections page where you can browse movies from the DC Universe, Star Wars, Marvel Universe, but also Sales & specials, Movies in 4K UHD and so on.